Convocations (album)

 Convocations is the ninth studio album by American musician Sufjan Stevens, released through Asthmatic Kitty on May 6, 2021.
-Recorded during the COVID-19 pandemic following the death of Stevens' father, the album was released in five volumes, with a combined total of 49 instrumental songs.
+Recorded during the COVID-19 pandemic following the death of Stevens's father, the album was released in five volumes, with a combined total of 49 instrumental songs.

 Background and recording

 Convocations, as described by Stevens' label, Asthmatic Kitty, is "a 49-track reflection on a year of anxiety, uncertainty, isolation, and loss."
 The album's five volumes each represent one of the five stages of grief, motivated by the death of Stevens' biological father on September 27, 2020, just two days after the release of his previous studio album, The Ascension.

 Regarding his decision to record a purely instrumental album, Stevens noted: "I think this past year I've just felt so overwhelmed with the content of the world, the pandemic and all the extreme sort of political movements and racial inequity.
 And then the terror of this invisible plague.
 All of that is just like weighing bearing down on all of us every day.
 I felt like I had almost been rendered speechless, in a way. [...]
 I wanted to create music that didn't have a narrative and didn't have verbal content."